CSCfi/rems/docs/architecture/014-userids.md

 `{"userid": "abc123"}` form?
 Then we could specify users more explicitly like `{"eppn": "user@example.com"}`.

+Alternatively, we could make the APIs polymorphic so that you can specify a user as `"userid"` or `{"attr": "value"}`.
+This would be backwards-compatible but make the code more complex.

 ## `x-rems-user-id`

 Should we allow external user ids in `x-rems-user-id`?